wormhole-foundation/docs.wormhole.com/docs/reference/dev-env/README.md

 {% hint style="info" %}
 In choosing which chains to use for integration testing, consider which chains in a given environment provide easy access to testnet tokens and where block times are fast.

+Find links for testnet faucets in the [blockchain details section](../environments/README.md)
 {% endhint %}